 8. Leave them alone

 Yes, children too need some time alone by themselves.
 They need to be able to think and do what they want.
 Constantly telling them what to do, creating a regime detailing every hour of the day does more harm to them than we can imagine.
 They are individuals and they must be made to realise that.
 And that will happen only if they are given the chance to be on their own.
 By this I don’t mean, leaving them alone unsupervised.
 I mean giving them some time during the day when they are free to do what they want, with no gadgets or no studies.
 The first few days when I started this, my children were totally lost.
-They were happy not to have to do anything but after a day or so they got bored with the free-time.
+They were happy not to have to do anything but after a day or so they got bored with their free time.
 That’s when the fun began.
 They tried to explore ways to keep themselves busy.
 And what ideas flowed!
-Their minds started working overtime and they looked forward to getting this free-time.
-Now they demand their free-time and I couldn’t be happier.
+Their minds started working overtime and they looked forward to getting this free time.
+Now they demand their free time and I couldn’t be happier.
 Young minds are restless and inquisitive; they want to learn and are ready to be shown the world.
-So, let them fly, don’t curb their passion and clip their wings just because it doesn’t fit into our, the parents, timetable.
+So, let them fly, don’t curb their passion and clip their wings just because it doesn’t fit into our parents, timetable.

 Sometimes we do things unconsciously, thinking that’s how it’s done.
 But what we forget is that each child is unique.
 I’m sure you will agree with me when I say that what works for one need not necessarily work for the other.
 Times are changing so must our parenting styles.
 Now is the best time as any to bring in the changes.
 Let’s try to change tactics, innovate, redesign and reinvent our parenting strategies and see what works.
 Once a parent, always a parent.
 Happy Parenting!